 WSP Employee’s working with these young children must be an appropriate role model for the children and parents.
 Each employee is responsible for exhibiting good communication, problem solving and priority setting skills as well as maintaining an overall positive attitude.
 The Teachers and staff are responsible for the care and the development of up to ten children at one time for ages 2.9 through 6 years of age.
 Specific duties are based on positions.

-– Completed a total of 15 units of California required Early Childhood Education courses, including 3 in administration or staff relations and 4 years of teaching experience in a licensed center or comparable group child care program OR
+– Completed a total of 12 units of California required Early Childhood Education courses, and 6 months of work experience in a licensed center or comparable group child care program OR

-– Experience in a Waldorf classroom or similar setting, working as a director or assistant director in a child care program and working with toddlers through pre-kindergarten aged children successfully.
+– Experience in a Waldorf classroom or similar setting with toddlers through kindergarten aged children successfully.
 Intercultural proficiency is a plus.

 – Waldorf Education Teaching Certificate, AA or BA degree in early childhood education or LifeWays training.